JosedaMachine/The_Tanker_Games/README.md

 # Usage
 Open the terminal and type "make game".
 Then run the executable for the Server and the two client instances.
 Have fun!
+Or you can just execute the .bash typing "./TankerGames.sh".